 A Rooming House is a building in which one or more rooms are used by four or more people who are on an individual agreement (written or oral)and paying individual rent for a room (or shared room) in that building.

 Rooming Houses must be registered with the Local Government authority and meet health, building and safety regulations.
-Rooming Housing Operators must be 'fit and proper person' within the meaning of the Rooming House Operators Act 2016 and be licenced.
+Rooming Housing Operators must be a 'fit and proper person' within the meaning of the Rooming House Operators Act 2016 and be licensed.

-Rooming Houses must have prescribed amenities and meet prescribed standards under the Residential Tenancies (Rooming House Standards) Regulations 2012
+Rooming Houses must have amenities which meet prescribed standards under the Residential Tenancies (Rooming House Standards) Regulations 2012

 The premises must be administered and residents afforded their rights and obligations under the Residential Tenancies Act 1997.